open-AIMS/ereefs-documentation/README.md

 S3 is used as a file storage while MongoDB is used as the system database, holding information shared across multiple components, e.g. `Job` definitions or `Task` status.
-AWS Batch is used for scheduling and processing single `Tasks` while Amazon CloudWatch triggers the `DownloadManager` on a regular basis and pushes notifications when an AWS Batch job either starts processing or finishes.
+AWS Batch is used for scheduling and processing single `Tasks` while Amazon CloudWatch triggers the [DownloadManager](https://github.com/open-AIMS/ereefs-download-manager) on a regular basis (**JJ: using SNS?**)and pushes notifications (**JJ: to SNS?**) when an AWS Batch job either starts processing or finishes.
 Furthermore, Amazon CloudWatch is set up to push a message to SNS when an Amazon Spot Instance is going to be terminated.
-For managing `Jobs`, `Tasks` and `Extraction-Requests`, administrators can use the `AdminTool`.
-It has a JS user interface which communicates with Amazon API Gateway to process tasks (e.g. `approve-job`).
+For managing `Jobs`, `Tasks` and `Extraction-Requests`, administrators can use the `AdminTool`. **JJ: where can I find out more about the AdminTool?
+I can't see it in the Repositories section.** It has a JS user interface which communicates with Amazon API Gateway to process tasks (e.g. `approve-job`).
-A further component of the system is the `ExtractionTool`.
+A further component of the system is the [ExtractionToolUI](https://github.com/aims-ks/ereefs-extraction-tool-ui).
 This tool provides users with the possibility to specify exactly which part of the data (raw eReefs data or aggregations) they are interested in and creates a file for downloading.
-The `ExtractionTool` has a JS front end and communicates with Amazon API Gateway for processing requests.
+The [ExtractionTool](https://github.com/aims-ks/ereefs-extraction-tool-ui) has a JS front end and communicates with Amazon API Gateway for processing requests.

+**JJ: I think this section needs work.
+The finer details are there but the overall picture is lost.
+I'm not sure how many different types of events can trigger a Job, but if not too many, I think it would be good to go over the flow of events that lead from the trigger event.
+As far as I understand there are 3 possible trigger events; 1. new data is published by CSIRO; 2. eReefs models are updated; 3. a custom product is requested through the Extraction Tool.
+It would be good if that was more clear, and if we could see exactly the flow of events when one of these things happens.**

 ## <a name="sns-topics-and-messages"></a>SNS topics and messages
 One of the core concepts in this application is the AWS SNS service with its topics and messages.
 They connect the